Solar Energy in Texas

 Solar panels increase the value of a home, and this normally leads to higher property taxes.
 Fortunately, Texas offers a property tax exemption for any increase in home value that results from renewable energy systems.
 For example, if your home value increases from $320,000 to $350,000 with solar panels, your property taxes will still be calculated for $320,000.

-Keep in mind that state tax benefits can be combined with the nationwide federal tax credit, which is equivalent to 26% of solar costs in 2022, decreasing to 22% in 2023.
+Keep in mind that state tax benefits can be combined with the nationwide federal tax credit, which is equivalent to 30% of solar costs through 2032, decreasing to 26% in 2033 and 22% in 2034.

 Rebates on Solar Panel Installations

 Now that the electricity market is deregulated in Texas, it’s more affordable than ever to get started with solar energy.
-Depending on your location, you can find rebates of up to 40% to offset solar installation costs.
-Some cities, like Plano, also offer Smart Energy Loans (SELs) to help you install energy efficient systems.
+Depending on your location, you can find rebates of up to 40% to offset solar installation costs

 Corporate Social Responsibility